Perfect Fudgy Brownies

 How to Make the Best Brownies

-The trick to the best brownies is combine HOT butter with the sugar and cocoa powder.
-I melt my butter in my saucepan and then immediately stir in sugar, cocoa powder, vanilla extract, and salt.
+We’re going to make our brownie batter in a saucepan, which makes this recipe easier and you’ll have less dishes!
+The trick to the best brownies is to combine HOT butter with sugar and cocoa powder.
+So, I melt my butter in a saucepan and then immediately stir in sugar, cocoa powder, vanilla extract, and salt.
+Then, after a minute or two of letting it cool, I add my eggs one at a time and then the flour.

 Thick brownie batter ready to bake.